freemint/teradesk/readme.txt

 TeraDesk:

        DESKTOP.PRG  (if  you  intend  to use multitasking)  OR
-       DESKTOS.PRG  (if you  will  work  in  Single-TOS  only)
+       DESKTOS.PRG  (if you  will  work in  Single-TOS  ONLY)
        DESKTOP.RSC
        ICONS.RSC    (if you will use monochrome icons) AND/OR
        CICONS.RSC   (if your AES can support colour icons)